Riverside Records: History

+Jazzland Records

 Living Legends

 In 1960–61 Riverside produced an acclaimed series of albums featuring jazz and blues veterans such as Jim Robinson, Sweet Emma Barrett and Alberta Hunter.
 The objective was to record musicians before their artistry was lost forever.
-Many were no longer active and their union memberships had expired.
-Recognizing the importance of the project, the American Federation of Musicians suspended the rules.
+Indeed, many were no longer active, and thus their union memberships had expired.
+Recognizing the importance of the project, the American Federation of Musicians suspended its union shop rules on their behalf.
 This "Living Legends" series was initially recorded in New Orleans.
 Later sessions were recorded in Chicago.
 The sessions took place at Societé des Jeunes Amis Hall, built in the 1800s.
 According to the producer, Chris Albertson, the hall was a "Creole fraternal headquarters and it proved to have every advantage over a studio; apart from its live sound, it gave the performers familiar surroundings...
 The hall's acoustical sound was exactly what I wanted to recapture: the same kind of ambience that lent such character to Bill Russell's 1940s American Music recordings from San Jacinto Hall."
 One of the musicians invited to participate was Louis Cottrell, Jr. Cottrell organized a trio comprising McNeal Breaux, Alcide "Slow Drag" Pavageau with Emanuel Sayles sitting in playing guitar and banjo.
 The band was so well received that they continued to play together.
 The music on this album has been described as "more polite and subtle than the city's 'downtown' music... an intimate, low-key delight."
 Cottrell's playing has also been well received: